filippoguerranti/recommender_system/README.md

-# recommender_system
+# Recommender System

-Implementation of a Recommender System based on Netflix dataset
+Implementation of a recommender system based on MovieLens dataset